Published on

 Individual communication

-The Appfolio Investor Portal doesn’t include any way to get in touch or share data with a specific investor.
+The AppFolio Investor Portal doesn’t include any way to get in touch or share data with a specific investor.
 But they provide a CRM that can be used to cover these needs.

 With their CRM, you can organize data about each investor, track contact points, share documents, and send emails.